 My best understanding is this is what Paul means in today’s text when he says this to the Philippians concerning their giving:

-Abba Father, we thank you for your son, Jesus, who is the giver and the gift and the ultimate vision of what giving even means.
-I am so bound by my expectations, be it for return on investment or my own self interest or accruing the favor of others through doing favors for them.
-I want to give freely.
-Open my deepest soul to an ever deeper understanding that you have freely given me everything, and this will change everything.
-We pray in Jesus name, Amen.
+Abba Father, we thank you for your Son, Jesus, who is the giver and the gift and the ultimate vision of what giving even means.
+We are so bound by our expectations, be it for return on investment or our own self-interest or accruing the favor of others through doing favors for them.
+We want to give freely.
+Open our deepest soul to an ever deeper understanding that you have freely given us everything, and this will change everything.
+We pray in Jesus’ name, amen.

 - Where are your sensibilities and sensitivities offended by today’s writing?